- All teams must have an adult chaperone/driver.

 - Teams can travel as much of the state as they want.

-- If your team birds at Charlie Elliott Wildlife Center, be aware a turkey hunt is scheduled for April 6-14th.
+- If your team birds at Charlie Elliott Wildlife Center, be aware that a turkey hunt is scheduled for April 19-25 and another on April 26 (through May 2).
 Please follow these guidelines to reduce the chances of conflict:

 - Stay within the safety zones (marked on area map) or along main roads and lakes